iTwin/itwinjs-core/docs/presentation/unified-selection/index.md

 ## Selection handling

-The `@itwin/presentation-components` package delivers helper APIs for hooking three primary components into unified selection: [ControlledTree]($components-react), [Property Grid]($components-react:PropertyGrid) and [ViewportComponent]($imodel-components-react).
+The `@itwin/presentation-components` package delivers helper APIs for hooking four primary components into unified selection: [Tree]($components-react:ControlledTree), Table, [Property Grid]($components-react:PropertyGrid) and [Viewport]($imodel-components-react:ViewportComponent).
 Each of those components handle unified selection differently and that behavior is explained in the below sections.

 ### Tree